Top Product Comparisons

 Note 5:

-This feature is exclusive to the Breville and KitchenAid ovens and adds additional cycle time to the selected cooking mode to allow for thawing and proper cooking.
+This feature is exclusive to the Breville oven and adds additional cycle time to the selected cooking mode to allow for thawing and proper cooking.
 The additional time varies depending on the selected cooking mode.

 Note 6:

-The following are the list of pre-set cooking functions offered by each of these three ovens:
+The following are the list of pre-set cooking functions offered by each of these two ovens:

-• Cuisinart: Toast, Bagel, Waffle, Bake, Broil, Roast, Pizza, Sandwich, Keep Warm and Leftover.
-The oven comes with these 10 functions already calibrated at settings for best results.
+- Cuisinart: Toast, Bagel, Waffle, Bake, Broil, Roast, Pizza, Sandwich, Keep Warm, Leftover and Defrost.
+The oven comes with these 11 functions already calibrated at settings for best results.
 However, these settings can be modified to match your own preferences.
-Note also that additional cooking modes can be created by using the Dual Mode and Speed Convection.
+Note also that additional cooking modes can be created by using the Dual Mode and Speed Convection. .

 Note 7: